Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

     The **Mode** provides information on what was contained in the last user message.
 The type is an [Input]({{config.site_url}}ai/tools/interaction-panel/input/) variable that can be one of the following values: *TextOnly or TextData.* (Data only messages have an implicitly defined text that includes `DATA_ONLY_MESSAGE_` followed by a randomly generated string of 20 characters)

 ### Handover Status
-By changing the lookup type to **Handover Status**, the flow will select a case that matches the value of `input.handover.status`.
+By changing the lookup type to **Handover Status**, the Flow will select a case that matches the value of `input.handover.status`.
 The case values must manually be written for this type of lookup.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/lookup-handover-status.PNG" width="100%" />